skoriche/Climate-REF4CMIP/packages/climate-ref-celery/README.md

 # climate-ref-celery

-This package provides celery task generation from Provider and Metric definitions.
+This package provides celery task generation from Provider and Diagnostic definitions.

 ## CLI tool